Updated May 30, 2023

 About Slotter Machine

 The slotter, also known as a slotting machine, is a reciprocating machine tool just like a shaper, also classified as a vertical shaper.
-The machine works in the same way as the shaper, but the tool motions vertically rather than horizontally.
+The machine works the same way as the shaper, but the tool motions vertically rather than horizontally.
 It is a machine tool that removes material to create desired forms and is mainly used to create machined cylindrical and flat surfaces.

 - Bed or Base:- Cast iron was used in its construction.
 It supports tables, columns, ram, and various driving mechanisms.
 The top of the bed has horizontal paths for the worktable to travel.